FractalMamba++: Scaling Vision Mamba Across Resolutions via Hilbert Fractal Geometry: Method

-\textbf{Quantitative Evaluation.} To quantitatively evaluate the structural fidelity of different scanning strategies, we introduce a metric called the Structure Distortion Score (SDS).
-For a given center patch indexed by $i$ (the red one in Fig. \ref{Fig_SDS}) in the serialized sequence, we identify its two preceding and two succeeding neighbors, denoted as $\mathcal{N}_i = \{i-2, i-1, i+1, i+2\}$.
-Let $p_i \in \mathbb{R}^2$ denote the 2D spatial coordinate of patch $i$ in the original image grid.
-The SDS is defined as the sum of Euclidean distances between the center patch and its four immediate neighbors:
+\textbf{Quantitative Evaluation.} To quantify the structural fidelity of different scanning strategies, we introduce the Structure Distortion Score (SDS).
+For a center patch $i$ with 2D coordinate $p_i \in \mathbb{R}^2$ and a $k$-neighborhood $\mathcal{N}_i^{(k)} = \{i \pm 1, \ldots, i \pm k\}$ in the serialized sequence, SDS is defined as